Estimate Time7 min

 • With every satisfying check mark, you'll learn ways to help save money and prep for the future.
 Sense of accomplishment included.

 You're not alone if you feel like your wallet opens this time of year and doesn't close until the spring.
-Luckily there are plenty of ways to help make the most of your money at the end of one year and beginning of another.
+Luckily there are plenty of ways to help make the most of your money at the end of one year and the beginning of another.
 Start here.

 Fidelity Smart Money